Appraise Colorado Inc can help you remove your Private Mortgage Insurance

 During the recent mortgage upturn of the last decade, it was customary to see lenders commanding down payments of 10, 5 or often 0 percent.
 How does a lender handle the added risk of the small down payment?
 The answer is Private Mortgage Insurance or PMI.
 This added policy covers the lender in case a borrower doesn't pay on the loan and the value of the house is less than what the borrower still owes on the loan.

-PMI can be pricey to a borrower because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and many times isn't even tax deductible.
-It's profitable for the lender because they collect the money, and they get paid if the borrower is unable to pay, opposite from a piggyback loan where the lender consumes all the costs.
+PMI can be pricey to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and generally isn't even tax deductible.
+It's profitable for the lender because they obtain the money, and they get paid if the borrower is unable to pay, opposite from a piggyback loan where the lender consumes all the costs.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can a buyer prevent bearing the cost of PMI?

 With the utilization of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
 The law pledges that, at the request of the home owner, the PMI must be abandoned when the principal amount equals only 80 percent.
 So, savvy homeowners can get off the hook a little early.